 • a good cutting mat

-• a firm straight edge – Axminster do this one, excellent with abrasive fixed underneath to stop slipping, and also very good for cutting veneer …
+• a firm straight edge – this is a good one, excellent with abrasive fixed underneath to stop slipping, and also very good for cutting veneer …

 • a scalpel or other sharp craft knife